≡ Menu

 A voyage of self-discovery

-Our adventure demands:
+The FI adventure demands:

 The determination to stay the course no matter how turbulent the seas.
 You may be adrift or lost or seemingly sinking, but you cast aside doubt – the mental image of FI island and an “aloha” greeting keeping you going.

-The discipline to stick with the strategy.
+The discipline to stick with the plan.
 Save, buy, hold, rebalance.
 This is the drumbeat that rows your boat across the uncertain ocean.
 It’s dull.
 Your mind screams for an end to the monotony.
 Willpower must be the galley master to instinct.

 The fortitude to resist the siren song of instant gratification.
 This is particularly true if you’re living on restricted rations.
 It would be so easy to beach yourself on some sandy reef.
 Break out the rum, party with the natives, and ignore that smoking caldera and the giant pot that everyone’s so excited about.
 Hot tub anyone?